How to run farmerbot on a Raspberry Pi

 The tricky part about working with the Pi is that the binary executables we release for Intel and AMD x64 based systems aren’t natively compatible with the ARM based processor in the Pi.
 To overcome this, we’ll use a combination of recompiled binaries and using an emulator to run the existing binaries, to provide a suitable mix of running services that support a working farmerbot.

-For now, I am providing a set of ARM compatible containers hosted in my personal Docker Hub repository.
+For now, I am providing a set of ARM compatible containers hosted in my personal forks of our Github repositories.
 I’ll be working with the dev team to incorporate this into our normal build cycle and our official repositories.
-If you’d like to see the Docker files that generated these images in the meantime, just let me know.

 Prerequisites